NetherOps Doctrine Spine Sovereignty Motion Agents Lexicon

 Orchestration & Velocity

 Mostly vendor infrastructure — CRM, marketing automation, sales engagement, routing tools.
-But routing logic and threshold triggers must be yours.
+But routing logic and threshold triggers must remain proprietary.
 Otherwise velocity becomes tool-constrained rather than economics-constrained.

 Sovereignty Rules